RumbleDB/python-jsoniq/README.md

 by Abishek Ramdas and Ghislain Fourny

-This is the Python edition of [RumbleDB](https://rumbledb.org/), which brings [JSONiq](https://www.jsoniq.org) to the world of Spark and DataFrames.
+This is the Python edition of [RumbleDB](https://rumbledb.org/), which brings [JSONiq](https://www.jsoniq.org) to the world of Python.

 JSONiq is a language considerably more powerful than SQL as it can process [messy, heterogeneous datasets](https://arxiv.org/abs/1910.11582), from kilobytes to Petabytes, with very little coding effort.

+Spark aficionados can also pass DataFrames to JSONiq queries and take back DataFrames.
+This gives them an environment in which both Spark SQL and JSONiq co-exist to manipulate the data.

-The Python edition of RumbleDB is currently only a prototype (alpha) and probably unstable.
-We welcome bug reports.
+The Python edition of RumbleDB is currently a prototype (alpha) and probably unstable.
+We welcome bug reports and feedback.

 ## About RumbleDB